Glivenko-Cantelli classes and NIP formulas: Introduction

 Let us present the motivation of this article.
 Naturally, it can be interesting to examine the relationship between one area of mathematics and other areas.
-When a particular concept is introduced and studied independently in different areas, that concept is inherently of special mathematical importance.
-For example, we can refer to the stability and $NIP$ in model theory, which also appear in various other fields such as functional analysis and learning theory.
+When a particular concept is independently introduced and studied in different areas, that concept is inherently of special mathematical importance.
+For example, we can refer to the stability property and $NIP$ in model theory, which also appear in various other fields such as functional analysis and learning theory.
 This allows the tools, results, and approaches of one field to be used in another field, and vice versa.
 This approach also improves the previous results and leads to new results, and sheds light on what was previously known.

-Surprisingly, all tools already existed in functional analysis and probability theory.
+Surprisingly, many tools already existed in functional analysis and probability theory.
 Some of our results/observations-- not all them-- are just routine translations of the results of \cite{Talagrand} and \cite{HOR} into the language of model theory.
-However, there are several reasons that justify and even necessitate the use of this translation: (1) Here we provide a useful dictionary (from model theory to analysis and vice versa) that helps to understand the connections between them and for future applications.
-(2) Many results in the language of analysis can be more easily generalized to extensions of classical logic (such as continuous logic) and these results have interesting applications both for logic itself and for its applications in mathematics (see for example \cite{K-classification} and \cite{K-Banach}).
+However, there are several reasons that justify and even necessitate the use of this translation: (1) Here we provide a useful dictionary (from model theory to analysis and vice versa) that helps to understand the connections between these areas of mathematics and it can be used in future applications.
+(2) Many results in the language of analysis can be more easily generalized to continuous logic and these results have interesting applications both for logic itself and for mathematics (see for example \cite{K-classification} and \cite{K-Banach}).

 On the other hand, it is worthwhile to provide more direct arguments and model-theoretic proofs of the results of this paper, although we believe that any model-theoretic proof of these analytical facts will necessarily express a similar argument in the language of model theory and will not differ much in nature.